JuliaStats/StatsModels.jl/docs/src/internals.md

 # syntax: best practice to define a _new_ function
 poly(x, n) = x^n

-# type of model where syntax applies
+# type of model where syntax applies: here this applies to any model type
 const POLY_CONTEXT = Any

 # struct for behavior